TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 *These are either my own notes, or mostly suggestions and reports from all of you.
 This does not yet include all reported or suggestions on Discord.
 There is no guarantee I am going to do all of these eventually, just notes of all things suggested that I am either moderately interested in, or extremely interested in implemented.
 Some items I have already largely built but are not yet ready for release.
 Most I have not even begun to brainstorm implementation on.
 If you would like to add to any of these suggestions or expand on things further, please look at Suggestions in Discord*

+**PRIORITY BUILD CHANGES**
 ** SCAN FOR CHANGES ** Trigger on GUILD_ROSTER_UPDATE - this will only check for changes to notes, leveling, etc...
     --Event_Log_Update - check for promotion/demotion/kick/join/etc...
+    -- THIS IS GOING TO BE REBUILT in 1.97 --

+** SYNC ISSUES SOME STILL FAILING

+** GUILD TRANSFER TOOL

+** RENAME BACKUPS TO RESTORE POINTS -- EMPHASISE NOT A TRUE BACKUP - STILL NEED TO MANUALLY BACKUP YOUR FILE.

+** GRM GROUP INFO proximity icon not showing

+** HYBRID SCROLLFRAME FOR BANS

+** RESCALABLE WINDOWS

+** ADD MYTHIC+ OPTION for macro tool on promotions/demotions...

+* Compress and decompress sync data.

 # **BUG FIXES**

 * StaticPopup is closing on Escape, which is bad if you die and hit escape.
 It should only on the GRM one.
-This seems to be affecting Classic.
+This seems to be affecting Classic Vanilla only, but I haven't been able to reproduce though I saw it once lol.

 * Birthday column on Audit window is not sorting when clicked.
 Note, when selecting "Include bdays as incomplete," the sorting works fine, interestingly enough.